misha1350/trash-compactor/README.md

 ### Immediate Priorities (v0.2.x)
 - Bring back the simple weak CPU core count check (to disable LZX automatically if run on a potato)
 - Fix incorrect reporting of how much space was saved after compression
+- Improve the CLI user experience by letting users select toggle debug and Xpress-only modes
+- Adding the prompt to press any key to close the window once it's done compressing instead of terminating right away
-- Improve weak hardware detection
+- Improve weak hardware detection (must have at least 5 logical threads)
 - Replace `compact.exe` calls with direct Windows API calls:
   - Use `FSCTL_SET_COMPRESSION` via `DeviceIoControl` for compression
   - Use `GetFileAttributes()` to check compression state